ignasgri/PythonAutomation/README.md

 ```
 login.send_keys("your github login")
 ```
-9. Repeat process for password as shown in point 7 and 8
+9. Repeat process for password as shown in *point no. 7 and 8*
 > mkdir.py
 ```
 login = driver.find_element_by_id('password')